suzuki-shunsuke/tfcmt/docs/COMPARED_WITH_TFNOTIFY.md

 This variable is used at the default template and default label name.
 This is useful for Monorepo.
 By setting `target`, you can distinguish the comment and label of each service.
 When this variable isn't set, this is just ignored.

-## Feature: Add template variables

-* Stdout: standard output of terraform command
-* Stderr: standard error output of terraform command
-* CombinedOutput: output of terraform command
-* ExitCode: exit code of terraform command
-* Vars: variables which are passed by `-var` option
-* ErrorMessages: a list of error messages which occur in tfcmt

 ## Feature: Add templates configuration and builtin templates